Torture during the Algerian War: In metropolitan France

 Further escalation occurred from August to October 1961 as the FLN resumed bombings against the French police, and killing 11 policemen and injured 17 (in Paris and its suburbs).
 This culminated on 17 October 1961, when the French police suppressed a demonstration by 30,000 Algerians who were ostensibly protesting against a de facto curfew imposed on them by the prefecture of police, though the FLN had planned the demonstration as a potential provocation as well.
 While estimates differ, the number of dead officially acknowledged (in French government reports and statements of 1998) in putting down this demonstration was 40 to 48.
 Some protesters may have been tortured before being killed and having their bodies thrown in the Seine.

-An important issue within metropolitan France was public opinion, given that a substantial native population held a formally anticolonialist ideology (Communists, in particular) or was debating the war.
+An important issue within metropolitan France was public opinion, given that a substantial native population held a formal anticolonialist ideology (Communists, in particular) or was debating the war.
 The parties fought on this front too.
 The Prefecture of Police denied using torture or undue violence.
 Conversely, informers reported an organized campaign to implicate the FPA such that FLN "leaders and carefully chosen militants from the workers' residence in Vitry - 45, rue Rondenay - have been tasked with declaring in cafés and public places that they have suffered exactions, were robbed of pocketbooks or watches[...], and were victims of violence by the 'Algerian police'."
 A note diffused by the French arm of the FLN to its branches in September 1959 specifically focused on making claims of torture to influence the legal system:

 For those of our brothers who will be arrested, it is important to specify what attitude they must adopt.
 Regardless of the way that the Algerian patriot is treated by police, he must in all circumstances, when presented to the prosecutor state that he has been beaten and tortured...
 He must never hesitate to accuse the police of torture and beatings.
 This greatly influences the judge and courts.